shey/railcar/README.md

 # Railcar

-Welcome to Railcar, your quick-start Rails 7 solution, specifically designed to work seamlessly with the Railroad server configuration.
+Welcome to Railcar, a quick-start Rails 7 solution, specifically designed to work with the Railroad server configuration.

 Railcar is a fully setup Rails 7.0.5 application and the the companion to the Railroad Ansible project.
 It provides you with a Docker-free setup to kickstart your Rails application development.